Skip to content

 Added in version:

-This variable is used to control the %cprj_in_memory implementation, in which “cprj” coefficients are kept in memory during the computation:
+This variable is used to control the updates of “cprj” coefficients, which are kept in memory during the computation:

 cprj(a,i) = <p_{a,i}|\psi>

-Read the %cprj_in_memory documentation for details about the notations.
-If cprj_update_lvl is set to 0, the %cprj_in_memory implementation is disabled.
-Otherwise, “cprj” coefficients are computed at the beginning of the run and evolves as the wave-function do.
+Read the cprj_in_memory documentation for details about the notations.
+This feature is available only for cprj_in_memory = 2. “cprj” coefficients are computed at the beginning of the run and evolves as the wave-function do.
 In principle, there is no need to compute “cprj” coefficients directly from the wave-functions again after they are initialized.
-However, numerical errors can accumulate and lead to a significant differences between “cprj” coefficients and wave-functions.
+However, numerical errors can accumulate and lead to a significant difference between “cprj” coefficients and wave-functions.
 One can update the “cprj” coefficients from time to time, computing them directly from the wave-functions, in different places in the code:

 • A : at the beginning of the run, or after the move of atoms